In This Article

 If your troponin levels are normal within 12 hours after showing symptoms, it’s very unlikely that you had a heart attack.
 High levels during this time may mean you suffered a heart attack.2

-The higher your troponin levels, the more likely you will suffer a heart attack.
+The higher your troponin levels, the more likely you have suffered a heart attack.
 Troponin levels can remain elevated for up to two weeks after a heart attack.1

 Other causes of high troponin levels include:3